A single-field-period quasi-isodynamic stellarator: Results

 Finally, a set of 30 coils that approximately reproduces the toroidal magnetic surface in \cref{fig:3d_config} was obtained.
+The goal here is to show that simple coils can be found for the proposed one field period configuration.
 This was done by first scanning the space of current potentials that approximate the target magnetic field.
 Their distance to the plasma boundary as well as the number of Fourier modes describing the analytic current can be varied.
-Then, the contours of the current potential with 4 toroidal and 3 poloidal modes that lie on a current carrying surface 30 cm away from the plasma were transformed into 15 modular coils per half-period and optimized using the ONSET code \citep{ONSET} into a constructable shape shown in \cref{fig:coils}.
+Then, the contours of the current potential, {found using the NESCOIL code \citep{Merkel1987},} with 4 toroidal and 3 poloidal modes that lie on a current carrying surface 30 cm away from the plasma were transformed into 15 modular coils per half-period and optimized using the ONSET code \citep{ONSET} into a constructable shape shown in \cref{fig:coils}.
 The coils are parametrised with 3D splines independent of any constraining surface.
 The coil optimization technique used is similar to that of \citet{Lobsien2017} with the difference that a starting point was chosen that originates from a solution with higher Fourier modes.
 This makes the approximation of the target magnetic field better but the complexity of the starting coil configuration is prohibitive.
 Therefore, a first design step of the nonlinear coil optimization focused on reducing the coil complexity as well as lowering the field error was taken.
 This procedure is also described in \citet{Lobsien2019}, which uses the same notation for the penalty values as described below.
-In the optimization, the average and maximal curvature were reduced and the distance between adjacent coils was increased as well as the distance between coils and the plasma boundary.
-The minimum distance between coil centre-lines, as a fraction of the major radius, is 0.91.
+In the optimization, the average and maximal curvature were reduced and the distance between adjacent coils was increased as well as the distance between coils and the plasma boundary. {The minimum distance between coil centre-lines is 0.338 m}.
 The final optimization step focused on properties of the vacuum magnetic field, ensuring that no low-order rational values of $\iota$ are present inside the plasma boundary and that $\iota$ increases with minor radius.
 The shapes of the magnetic surfaces defined by following field lines are highly sensitive to the iota profile due to the low shear nature of this configuration.
-We show in \cref{fig:Poincare_Plot_Comparison} a Poincaré plot resulting from the coil configuration in \cref{fig:coils}, which produces an island chain surrounding the last closed flux surface and could potentially be used for an island divertor.
-As seen in \cref{fig:Field_Error}, the approximation of the target magnetic field defined by the VMEC solution converges to a normalized maximum field error of 2\% and a normalized average field error below 1\% after multiple optimization steps.
+We show in \cref{fig:Poincare_Plot_Comparison} a Poincaré plot resulting from the coil configuration in \cref{fig:coils}, which produces an island chain surrounding the last closed flux surface and could potentially be used for an island divertor. {We note that the appearance of an island chain outside the plasma boundary was not targeted directly.} As seen in \cref{fig:Field_Error}, the approximation of the target magnetic field defined by the VMEC solution converges to a normalized maximum field error of 2\% and a normalized average field error below 1\% after multiple optimization steps.
 The normalized field error is defined locally as